kiwavi/healthrecords/README.md

 - `python manage.py makemigrations`    `
 - `python manage.py migrate`
 - `python manage.py runserver`

+#### The endpoint for adding counties is http://127.0.0.1:8000/api/counties/
+#### The endpoint for adding facilities is http://127.0.0.1:8000/api/facilities/
+#### Once you're done, head to the http://localhost:3000/add-patients and add patient entries
 #### Run the frontend on a separate terminal
 - `cd frontend`
 - `npm install`